Fl0W97/ci-c5-housing-market-prices/README.md

 Jupyter notebook: [02b_house_market_study](jupyter_notebooks/02b_house_market_study.ipynb)

-There are five hpothesis generated at the beginning of the project.
+There are five hypothesis generated at the beginning of the project.
 In the following you see each hypothesis, the result and how it has been validated.

 ##### Hypothesis (H1): Larger square footage often correlates with higher sales prices.
 (Correct.)